Financial-Times/dotcom-tool-kit/readme.md

 <img width="200" src="etc/installing-hook.svg" align="right">

 Hooks are there to be **installed** in your repository.
 Hook classes contain an `install` method that updates the relevant configuration files to run that hook.
+This `install` method is called when you run `npx dotcom-tool-kit --install`.
 This lets Tool Kit plugins automatically manage files like `package.json` or `.circleci/config.yml`.
 Any changes made by hook installation should be committed.

 When Tool Kit starts up, it checks whether the hooks in your plugins are correctly installed, and will print an error if they're not.
 This prevents repos from getting out of sync with what Tool Kit expects, ensuring repos are fully consistent and controlled by Tool Kit plugins.